osisoft/EdgeCmd-Docs/V1.2/Administration/reset-application.md

 # Reset application

-Use the EdgeCmd utility to reset the entire application and the storage in EDS.
+Use EdgeCmd utility to reset the entire application and the storage in EDS.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter or EDS, you need to add it in the command.
 For example: